About US

 about Friar Genealogical Research, LLC

-Friar Genealogical Research, LLC specializes in investigative and forensic genetic genealogy (FGG), focusing on cold cases, unidentified remains, and genealogical “brick walls.”
-We assist law enforcement agencies, legal professionals, and families by combining DNA analysis with traditional genealogical research methods.
+Friar Genealogical Research, LLC specializes in investigative and forensic genetic genealogy (FIGG), focusing on cold cases, unidentified human remains, and complex genealogical “brick wall” cases.
+We assist law enforcement agencies, legal professionals, and private clients by combining DNA analysis with traditional genealogical research methodologies.

-Founder Justin Friar began researching family histories in 1992.
-After successfully helping several individuals recover lost inheritances and assets, he established Friar Genealogical Research in 2011.
-In 2017, the practice expanded to include DNA analysis for adoptees, unknown parentage, and cases involving misattributed parentage.
+Founder Justin Friar began researching family history in 1992.
+Following successful outcomes in heirship and genealogical recovery cases, he established Friar Genealogical Research in 2011.
+In 2017, the practice expanded to include DNA-based analysis for adoptees, unknown parentage cases, and misattributed parentage research.

 Honoring Connecicut’s History: The Hartford Cicus FIRE